svafaeva93/html-css-challenge/README.md

 # Web Scraping Mars Weather Data

-This assignment consists of two technical products.
-The following deliverables were prepared:
+This assignment consists of the following deliverables:

 Deliverable 1: Scraped titles and previewed text from Mars news articles.